identity verification process illustration — document and biometric checks

 Effective screening goes beyond simple name-matching.
 It requires analyzing corporate ownership structures, including Ultimate Beneficial Owners (UBOs), to uncover hidden ties to sanctioned entities while adhering to rules like OFAC’s 50% rule.
 Secondary sanctions add another layer of complexity, targeting foreign entities that engage with sanctioned parties—even if they fall outside the direct jurisdiction of the sanctioning authority.

-A strong watchlist screening program is essential to meeting sanctions and AML regulatory requirements.
+A watchlist screening program is only as strong as its matching logic, and most legacy tools still rely on name-match heuristics that generate false positives at scale and miss the nuanced ownership structures regulators now expect institutions to surface while meeting sanctions and AML regulatory requirements.
 Recent enforcement actions have emphasized the elevated risk associated with payment processors and real estate firms, sectors frequently exploited for sanctions evasion.
 Institutions must also assess payment risks to prevent transactions that could be blocked or lead to frozen assets, disrupting business operations.

 Who Maintains Sanction Lists?